ptalmeida/awesome-EOS/README.md

 Your contributions are always welcome!

-Come [here](https://github.com/ptalmeida/awesome-EOS/CONTRIBUTING.md) for more details.
+See [here](https://github.com/ptalmeida/awesome-EOS/blob/master/CONTRIBUTING.md) for more details.